RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 {% endhighlight %}
 </details>

-*Each L3-BGP-enabled SONIC switch needs to be connected to the RR.
+*Each L3-BGP-enabled SONiC switch needs to be connected to the RR.
 We are using BGP-L3 peer group specifically for this purpose.*

 ### Peering old L2 hosts with RR:
 <details>